michaelgillaspy/cisbenchmarkconverter/README.md

 > **Note:** The script automatically excludes any sections labeled "CIS Controls" to focus solely on the core recommendations.

+## Acknowledgements

+Special thanks to [Flavien Fouqueray (UnBonWhisky)](https://www.linkedin.com/in/ffouqueray/) for his valuable bug fixes and contributions in earlier versions of this script.

 ## License

 This project is licensed under the MIT License.
 Please respect the copyrights